nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

     An empty box is displayed on your document.
     ![]({{file name='annotation-sticky-note-empty.png'}} ?w=250,border=true)
 1. Write your annotation.
-1. Click on the Save button icon in the top bar.
+1. Click on the Save button icon in the top bar.</br>
     Your annotation is displayed.
     {{!--     ### nx_asset ###
         path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Arender Connector/annotation-sticky-note-displayed
         name: annotation-sticky-note-displayed.png
         addins#screenshot#up_to_date
     --}}
     ![annotation-sticky-note-displayed](nx_asset://9800ba81-ea6f-469d-8861-48ec1a216e2b ?w=350,border=true)

 ### Access to the Annotations